Uni-Fuels Holdings Limited (UFG)

 - Tanker vessels carrying crude oil and refined products.

-- Container ships transporting manufactured goods.
+- Container ships moving goods globally.

 - Cruise liners providing passenger transportation.